pyodide/pyodide/docs/usage/loading-packages.md

 ### Installing wheels from arbitrary URLs

-Pure python wheels can also be installed from any URL with micropip,
+Pure Python wheels can also be installed from any URL with micropip,
 ```py
 import micropip
 micropip.install(